Mukundks2004/MultiCalculator/README.md

 1. Replace concrete is statements and casts with interfaces, eg, IUnaryOperator
 2. Fix the buttons in primary calc they are too small
 3. Make sure rounded button (non shiftable) is extracted to separate user control, so we can have a type which inherits from it which has a button and one that doesnt- in fact, just proper inheritance for buttons for the three kinds, rounded, rounded with single operation, rounded with double operation and label
+4. Put arrow buttons on entire calculator page rather than in header bar for better UI experience